nicolezhao16/nicolezhao16/README.md

 -->

 My name is Nicole Zhao :)

-I am a sophomore studying CBE
+I am a sophomore studying CBE,

-Current interests are headphones and classical music
+current interests are headphones and classical music,

-Obsession: all four of Chopin's Ballades (don't make me pick a favorite) Hobbies include reading, playing and watching basketball, drinking tea
+I have an obsession with all four of Chopin's Ballades (don't make me pick a favorite),

+hobbies include reading, playing and watching basketball, drinking tea